knath2000/onlybible/memory-bank/progress.md

 - **v1.9**: Audio TTS playback via Azure proxy and speaker UI

 ## Current Project State (Latest)
 The project features a polished "Luminous Verses" design with a robust reading experience.
 It fully supports Spanish (RVR60) and English (KJV) integration.
 The translation system is now context-aware with an expanded dictionary (350+ terms) and MyMemory API fallback for unknown words.
 The new word alignment feature provides visual connections between Spanish and English words using elegant Bezier curves.
 Multi-word book names are correctly parsed, and all build errors have been resolved.
 The application is production-ready with comprehensive error handling and caching strategies.
+Infinite scrolling is now implemented for seamless verse reading.